How Floor Heating Systems Work

 We know that sometimes you need help when buying a new heating system.
 We also know the typical questions people ask when they are thinking about getting underfloor heating, so we have put together this buying guide to help you.

-Whether you are looking to get a whole-house heating system or heat a single room, our guide tells you how underfloor heating works and how the system can help you to stay warm when it gets chilly.
+Whether you are looking to get a whole-house heating system or heat a single room, our guide tells you how floor heating systems work and how the system can help you to stay warm when it gets chilly.

 With radiant heat, comfort tends to be felt sooner and at a lower temperature.
 There is minimal air flow, keeping the temperature comfortable and even, everywhere in the room.